mpnally/Terrifically-Simple-JSON/README.md

 }
 ```
 I'm not suggesting that anyone would actually encode a number in JSON in this way—the point is to show
-that the concept works for all datatypes—but if you need a way
+that the concept works for all datatypes.
+If you need a way
 to encode dates that distinguishes them from strings, this is the right way to do it in TS-JSON.

 If the number example